-Miszkiel and Scott were inducted at the College of Fellows Convocation ceremony on Oct.
+Miszkiel and Scott will be inducted at the College of Fellows Convocation ceremony on Oct.
 29, 2019, at the Royal Conservatory of Music in Toronto, Ontario, during the annual RAIC Festival of Architecture.

 The Royal Architectural Institute of Canada is the leading voice for excellence in the built environment in Canada.
 Representing about 5,000 members, the RAIC advocates for excellence, works to demonstrate how design enhances the quality of life and promotes responsible architecture in addressing important issues of society.